Margaret-Connor/Growing/HTML/README.md

 # HTML
-Html and CSS makes me want to kill myself 💀
+Html and CSS makes me want to die 💀